bediger4000/tree_symmetry/README.md

 to do this problem.
 My binary tree infrastructure was not suitable.

-The interviewer would get to see if a candidate could ask good questionsw since ordering of child nodes is potentially a sticky issue.
+The interviewer would get to see if a candidate could ask good questions since ordering of child nodes is potentially a sticky issue.
 The interviewer could see if a candidate can do array indexing and recursive problem solving.